Aniconism in Islam: Circumvention methods

 Medieval Muslim artists found various ways to represent especially sensitive figures such as Muhammad.
 He is sometimes shown with a fiery halo hiding his face, head, or whole body, and from about 1500 is often shown with a veiled face.
 Members of his immediate family and other prophets may be treated in the same way.
 At the material level, prophets in manuscripts can have their face covered by a veil or all humans have a stroke drawn over their neck, symbolizing the severing of the soul, and clarifying the fact that it is not something alive and imbued with a soul that is depicted: a purposeful flaw to make what is depicted impossible to live in reality (as merely impossible in reality is still often frowned upon or banned, such as representations of comic book characters or unicorns, although exceptions do exist).
 Few portraits were attempted, and the ability to create recognizable portraits was rare in Islamic art until the Mughal tradition began in the late 15th century, although in both Mughal India and Ottoman Turkey portraits of the ruler then became very popular in court circles.

 Islamic calligraphy has also displayed figurative themes.
 Examples of this are anthropomorphic and zoomorphic calligrams.
 Islamic calligraphy forms evolved, especially in the Ottoman period, to fulfill a function similar to figurative art.
 When on paper, Islamic calligraphy is often seen with elaborate frames of Ottoman illumination.
 Examples of Islamic calligraphy using this technique include the name of Muhammad, the Hilya (a tablet that embodies the description of Muhammad’s physical appearance), multiple names of God in Islam, and the tughra (a calligraphic version of the name of an Ottoman sultan).

 Scriptural basis

 Hadith and exegesis examples

-During its early days, aniconism in Islam was intended as a measure against idolatry, particularly against the statues worshipped by pagans.
-In several hadith Muhammad encountered pictures of animate objects or dolls and expressed his disapproval, sometimes commenting on the punishment in hellfire awaiting those who created the objects.
 All hadith presented in this section are Sunni, not Shia.

+Pro-art

+Middle ground between pro- and anti-

 To show the superiority of the monotheist faith, Muhammad smashed the idols at the Kaaba.
 He also removed paintings that were blasphemous to Islam, while protecting others (the images of Mary and Jesus) inside the building.
 The hadith below emphasizes that aniconism depends not only on what, but also on how things are depicted.

-Although pagans in Muhammad's times also worshiped trees and stones, Muhammad opposed only images of animated beings — humans and animals —, as reported by the hadith.
-Subsequently, geometrical ornamentation became a sophisticated art form in Islam.

-Muhammad also warned his followers of dying amongst people that built places of worship at graves and placed pictures in it (i.e. Christians).

-Muhammad made it very clear that angels do not like pictures.